MilVosk/Thesis_/README.md

 - **Binary metrics**: Treats any non-empty `gold` as a positive relation and compares against `model_prediction_binary`.
 - **Multi-class metrics**: Restricts to rows with annotated relations and compares `model_prediction` vs. `gold` using micro F1 and Hamming loss.

+### About Hamming loss

+Hamming loss measures the fraction of positions where the prediction disagrees with the reference label.
+For the binary task it quantifies how often the model flips "relation vs. no relation"; for the multi-class task it captures the proportion of misclassified relation types among the sentences that actually contain a relation.
+Lower values indicate better performance.

 After printing scores, it appends a row to `evaluation_log.csv` that captures:

 - Timestamp and source file used for scoring.